digideskio/myJblog/contents/english/2015-07-17-vocabulary.md

-# [Vocabulary] ensure, suppose, indicate, treat, cause, petition, fatal, despite, drawback, a big deal, turn out, composition, latitude, logitude
+# [Vocabulary] tough, statistics, opaque, stem, ensure, suppose, indicate, treat, cause, petition, fatal, despite, drawback, a big deal, turn out, composition, latitude, logitude

+## tough

+**注意發音** təf

+adj, 強硬的

+(of a substance or object) strong enough to withstand adverse conditions or rough or careless handling.

+> tough bacpacks for climbers.

+n, 惡棍 a tough person, especially a gangster or criminal.

+## statistic(s)

+統計

+a fact or piece of data from a study of a large quantity of numerical data.

+> the statistics show that the crime rate has increased.

+## opaque

+**注意發音** ōˈpāk

+不透明的

+not able to be seen throughl not transparent.

+> the windows were opaque with steam.

+## steam

+蒸氣

 ## ensure